thanhnguyen151095/-DDPG-HER-/README.md

 - FetchPickAndPlace-v2: Fetch has to pick up a box from a table using its gripper and move it to a desired goal above the table.

+# Implementation

+The Actor-Critic Networks are implemented using PyTorch.
+The system employs 32 workers, with each worker executing 50 epochs.
+Within each epoch, there are 25 cycles, and each cycle involves running the policy for 16 episodes, followed by 40 optimization steps on minibatches comprising 256 samples.
+It is noteworthy that the remaining parameters align with the specifications outlined in the Hindsight Experience Replay (HER) paper.

 # Results
 |_|_|
 |:---:|:---:|